Fraud Blocker

 East Greenland is among the most remote and least populated areas of the Arctic, a wild place of dramatic fjords, small Inuit settlements, and ancient remains from Viking and Thule cultures.
 Sail and explore the coastlines of this ruggedly beautiful region, enjoying its impressive rock formations and colossal icebergs while keeping an eye open for Arctic wildlife.

 For an all-encompassing route in 2025, combine this itinerary with the Around Spitsbergen – Kvitoya, In the Realm of Polar Bear & Ice itinerary for the 30-day Extensive Spitsbergen – East & South Greenland, Aurora Borealis voyage.
+In 2026, the itinerary drops to 15 days and starts in Iceland instead of Svalbard, focusing primarily on the south Greenland stops; it also ends in Narsarsuaq, instead of flying by charter flight to end in Copenhagen.

 Cruise south Spitsbergen aboard 108-guest Plancius, an ice-strengthened vessel designed for polar expedition with modern renovations.
 AdventureSmith Explorations’ crew of award-winning Arctic small ship cruise experts have personal experience sailing in the High Arctic.
 Contact us to discover more about this Arctic cruise and other options to suit your travel interests and timeline.